 Residual construction noise, some bridge restrictions during construction, and residual traffic delays coupled with the extended construction period could reduce the overall desirability of living in the affected neighborhoods.
-While these impacts are considered temporary in relation to the overall lifespan of the project, the 10-year construction window may result in residents' and business owners' perception as prolonged disruptions.
-However, increased frequency of

-Claiborne Avenue bridge raising after construction of the new lock, when the Mississippi River is high and navigation traffic increases, may have a more permanent impact on the growth in the area.
+While these impacts are considered temporary in relation to the overall lifespan of the project, the 14-year construction window may result in residents' and business owners' perception as prolonged disruptions.
+However, increased frequency of Claiborne Avenue bridge raising after construction of the new lock, when the Mississippi River is high and navigation traffic increases, may have a more permanent impact on the growth in the area.

 The New Orleans District of USACE will work with the City of New Orleans Regional Planning Commission and will continue engaging with the community.
-As the project moves into a preconstruction, engineering, and design phase to identify appropriate strategies, the USACE and the city will collectively ensure that this project does not negatively impact community and regional growth in the long term.
+As the project moves into a preconstruction, engineering, and design phase, the USACE and the City will collectively endeavor to identify appropriate strategies to mitigate any negative impact on the community and regional growth in the long term.